SvOlli/sorbus/doc/native.rst

    kernel for accessing the internal drive. ($0200-$02ff is only used for saving.)
 -  The LOAD and SAVE work totally different as stated in the manuals.
--  A DIR command has been added to display the directory on screen.
+-  LOAD"$" is added to display the directory on screen.
--  No need to enter size of memory size (compiled in) or terminal width (detected using VT100 calls during startup).
+-  No need to enter size of memory size (compiled in)
+-  terminal width and auto-newline has totally been removed and should be now handled by the terminal software used
+-  Opcode order is kept the same, so most original OSI BASIC code should work on the Sorbus variant as well
+-  code for RND(0) has been changed, so sequence will not be the same, actually being random

 SX4 File Format For Executables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~